raseel-madinah/apis/index.md

 # Rule 8: API Documentation
 The API documentation needs to be readable enough for both technical and non-technical people to understand it.
 Where these documents provide information about the used endpoints and methods, examples of request and response, authorization details, and so on.

-Here in **Raseel** we have a standard template for API documents that we rely on.

 # Rule 9: Using SSL/TLS
 Using SSL/TLS to encrypt the communication between client and server is a must.
 The APIs should be secured and the sending and receiving data should not be compromised.